 A list of Institutes

 Homeschooling is not allowed.
 Thus, school lives and learning with peers are encouraged in Hong Kong.

 Large classes.
 Classes usually contain 30-40 students in primary and junior secondary education.

 Possible difference in assessment.
 In the past, the local education system has been very exam-orientated.
 However, in recent years there have been some moves towards fewer exams and more continuous and formative assessment.

 Languages.
 Biliterate (Chinese and English) and trilingual (Cantonese, Putonghua and English) abilities are promoted.

 Stricter discipline.
 Schools usually have a strict discipline code and virtually all students wear school uniform.

 Challenges/Recommendations for MKs on Furlough

-- School application before summer holidays.
+School application before summer holidays.
 It is important for parents to note that the school year starts in September in Hong Kong.
-It would always be more favourable to apply for schools before summer holidays, i.e., around June.
+It would always be more favorable to apply for schools before summer holidays, i.e., around June.

 Permission is granted to copy, but not for commercial purposes.